blockchainsllc/in3-docs/docs/api-c.md

 ### Transport

 To verify responses, you need to be able to send requests.
 The way to handle them depends heavily on your hardware capabilities.
 For example, if your device only supports Bluetooth, you may use this connection to deliver the request to a device with an existing internet connection and get the response in the same way, but if your device is able to use a direct internet connection, you may use a curl-library to execute them.
-This is why the core client only defines a function pointer [in3_transport_send](#in3-transport-send), which must handle the requests.
+This is why the core client only defines function pointer [in3_transport_send](#in3-transport-send), which must handle the requests.

-At the moment we offer these modules, other implementation by supported inside different hardware-modules.
+At the moment we offer these modules; other implementations are supported by different hardware modules.

-- [curl](#module-transport-curl) : module with a dependency to curl which executes these requests with curl, also supporting HTTPS.
-This modules is supposed to run an standard os with curl installed.
+1. [curl](#module-transport-curl): module with a dependency on curl, which executes these requests and supports HTTPS.
+This module runs a standard OS with curl installed.

 ### API

-While incubed operates on JSON-RPC-Level, as a developer you might want to use a better structed API preparing these requests for you.
+While Incubed operates on JSON-RPC level, as a developer, you might want to use a better-structured API to prepare these requests for you.
 These APIs are optional but make life easier:

-- [**eth**](#module-eth-api) : This module offers all standard RPC-Functions as descriped in the [Ethereum JSON-RPC Specification](https://github.com/ethereum/wiki/wiki/JSON-RPC).
-In addition it allows you to sign and encode/decode calls and transactions.
+1. [**eth**](#module-eth-api): This module offers all standard RPC functions as descriped in the [Ethereum JSON-RPC Specification](https://github.com/ethereum/wiki/wiki/JSON-RPC).
+In addition, it allows you to sign and encode/decode calls and transactions.
-- [**usn**](#module-usn-api) : This module offers basic USN-function like renting or event-handling and message-verifaction.
+2. [**usn**](#module-usn-api): This module offers basic USN functions like renting, event handling, and message verification.

 ## Building

-While we provide binaries (TODO put link to releases), you can also build from source:
+While we provide binaries, you can also build from source:

-### requirements
+### Requirements

-- cmake
+1. CMake
-- curl : curl is used as transport for the comandline-tools
+2. Curl: curl is used as transport for command-line tools.
-- optional: libsycrypt, which would be used for unlocking keystore files using `scrypt` as kdf method. if it does not exist you can still build, but not decrypt such keys.
+3. Optional: libscrypt, which would be used for unlocking keystore files using `scrypt` as KDF method.
+If it does not exist, you can still build, but it does not decrypt such keys.

- for osx `brew install libscrypt` and for debian `sudo apt-get install libscrypt-dev`
+For osx `brew install libscrypt` and for debian `sudo apt-get install libscrypt-dev`.

 Incubed uses cmake for configuring: